 Introduction

-The purpose of this document is to provide basic installation instructions for the installation of the OptiVLM Vault Balance application.
+The purpose of this document is to provide basic installation instructions for the OptiVLM Vault Balance application.
 The particular architecture and environment of the installation may require additional configuration.

 Although the installation media may be compatible with multiple platforms, this document will provide samples and syntax based on the Windows operating system.

-The recommended process for installing is:
+The recommended process for installation:

 Oracle Database Configuration (It is the responsibility of the client to ensure Oracle is installed and running correctly PRIOR to the on-site product installation.)